AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/delete-sql-query-delete-columns.md

 ---
+title: Deleting a SQL report/query
-title: Does deleting a SQL report/query also delete the underlying columns from my Data Warehouse?
+description: Learn whether or not deleting a SQL report also deletes underlying columns from my Data Warehouse.
-zendesk_id: 360016732751
 ---
+# Does deleting a SQL report also delete the underlying columns from my Data Warehouse?

 The answer is `no`, you will not lose any columns, regardless of how you built them.